-Yaphett King enters his second season as an assistant coach for the Louisiana Tech Bulldogs.
+Yaphett King enters his third season as an assistant coach for the Louisiana Tech Bulldogs.

-Four players ended up earning postseason awards, including upperclassmen Erik McCree and Jacobi Boykins being named All-Conference USA and Jalen Harris and DaQuan Bracey being selected to the All-Freshman Team.
-The point guard Bracey also earned C-USA Freshman of the Year honors, becoming just the fourth Bulldog in program history to do so.
+Five players have ended up earning postseason awards since King arrived in Ruston.
+Erik McCree and Jacobi Boykins have been named All-Conference USA while three Bulldogs have been selected to the All-Freshman Team, including DaQuan Bracey who earned C-USA Freshman of the Year honors, becoming just the fourth Bulldog in program history to do so.

 King came to LA Tech after serving four years as an assistant coach at Texas A&M--Corpus Christi.

 While at A&M--Corpus Christi, King played a key role in turning the Islanders program around.
 The team posted a 12-win improvement from 2012-13 to 2013-14, the third most improved program in the nation.

 The Islanders went from finishing ninth in the Southland Conference to finishing second and making a postseason appearance in the CollegeInsider.com Tournament.
 They followed that up with a 20-win season and another berth in the CIT.

 In 2015-16, the program had one of its most successful years in school history.
 A&M-Corpus Christi registered 25 victories, the second most in program history, while also reaching the league championship game for the first time since 2007.
 The Islanders ended up making the postseason for the third straight season, a first in school history.

 Part of the A&M-Corpus Christi's success stemmed from King being instrumental in landing and developing forward Rashawn Thomas who was Southland Conference Defensive Player of the Year and named to the Lou Henson Mid-Major All-America team this past season after averaging 16.6 points and a league-best 8.0 boards per game.
 He also finished with a school record 75 blocks.